-Kansas hate crime killer gets life
+Kansas murderer admits hate motive

 He said he fired on the two men, who worked as engineers at GPS-maker Garmin, because he thought they were Iranian.

-Witnesses said he inquired if their status in the US was legal before shouting "get out of my country" and opening fire.
+Witnesses said he inquired if their status in the US was legal before shouting "Get out of my country".

+Purinton then went home, picked up one of his guns and returned to the bar, opening fire on the men.

-A third man, 24-year-old Ian Grillot, was wounded trying to intervene.
+A third man, 24-year-old Ian Grillot was wounded having tried to intervene.